Bread, the French way

 🏡 Do you have a store?

-Not yet.
-Crescent Bakes is a made-to-order micro-bakery baking from a commissary kitchen in Astoria.
+We don't!
+Crescent Bakes is a made-to-order online bakery based in a commissary kitchen in Queens.
 That means we don’t keep a retail case stocked.
 Every order is baked for a scheduled pickup or delivery date.

 🔁 How do I make a change?

-Just message us!
+Just message us at contact@crescentbakes.com!
 As long as your order hasn’t gone in the oven yet, we'll do our best to adjust.

 🍞 How should I store my bread?